ollimenzel/blog/content/post/2023/10/RepublishNews/index.md

     id: 111229815674656981
 image: ChangePublishDate.jpeg
 ---

-## Introduction

-In this blog post, we will explore how to use PowerShell to change the first publish date of a news page in SharePoint Online.
-This can be useful if you need to update the publish date of a news page to reflect changes in the content or to correct errors in the original publish date.

 ## Prerequisites

 Before we get started, there are a few prerequisites that you will need: